elicorrales/Fort.Laud.Robotics.Meetup.Group/Meetup.4/mjgp-streamer/instructions.md

 git clone https://github.com/jacksonliam/mjpg-streamer.git

+(there are also more instructions at the above URL)

 Then cd (change directory) into the mjpg-streamer that was just downloaded.
 Then cd again to mjpg-streamer-experimental.

 If your Raspberry Pi is up-to-date, you should only have to do: